-ADITI BRENNAN KAPIL is a writer, actress, and director, of Bulgarian and Indian descent.
-She was raised in Sweden, resides in Minneapolis, MN, and her work is produced nationally and internationally to critical acclaim.
+ADITI BRENNAN KAPIL is a writer, actress, and director, of Bulgarian and Indian descent, who was raised in Sweden.
+Her work is produced internationally.

 Her play Love Person, a four-part love story in Sanskrit, ASL and English, was developed during a Many Voices residency at the Playwrights' Center, work-shopped at the Lark Play Development Center in NY, and selected for reading at the National New Play Network (NNPN) conference 2006.
 Love Person was produced in a NNPN rolling world premiere at Mixed Blood Theatre (MN), Marin Theater (CA), and Phoenix Theatre (IN), in the 2007/08 season.
 In 2008/09 it was produced at Live Girls!
 Theatre in Seattle, Alley Repertory Theatre in Boise, and Victory Gardens Theatre in Chicago.
 Love Person received the Stavis Playwriting Award in 2009.

 Her play Agnes Under The Big Top, a tall tale was selected as a 2009 Distinguished New Play Development Project by the NEA New Play Development Program hosted by Arena Stage, and was developed by the Lark Play Development Center (NY), Mixed Blood Theatre (MN), InterAct Theatre (PA), the Playwrights' Center (MN), and the Rhodope International Theater Laboratory (Bulgaria).
 Agnes Under the Big Top premiered at Mixed Blood Theatre and Long Wharf Theatre (CT) in 2011, and Borderlands Theater (AZ) in 2012 in a NNPN rolling world premiere.